qianyyu/CrimeMap/Readme.md

 # Crime Mapping:
 ## Overview:
-This program provide a simply Web interface.
-The interface can guide user to execute SQL queries.
+This program provide a simply Web interface, which can guide user to search some data about crime.

 There are 3 buttons in total, representing task1 to task3 respectively.
 Once one of them is clicked, the program will be execute to solve the corresponding task.